Clouds header

 8. Nimbostratus clouds bring tons of snow – look out for them if you want a white Christmas.

-Nimbostratuses are thick, gray clouds that bring continuous rain or snowfall.
+Nimbostratuses are thick, grey clouds that bring continuous rain or snowfall.
 So, most of us are more likely to see them during the winter in the upper hemisphere.
 The heavier the cloud, the more likely it is a nimbostratus.

 Nimbostratus clouds